Denmark

 Non-established companies must submit apply for VAT registration before performing any taxable transactions.
 The tax authorities may require these taxpayers to provide a guarantee based on the VAT liability if it is assessed a likely risk of loss of tax revenue.
 In practice, we have never experienced this special request from the tax office.

-VAT registrations are handled by the Business Authority or Erhvervsstyrelsen.
+VAT registrations are handled by the Business Authority or Erhervysstyrelsen.

 More details about VAT registration in Denmark can be found here and here including the registration form for foreign companies.
 Also, find here the legal guidance for VAT purposes.